marschr/mapnav-notes/README.md

 - [work in progress]Hack comma connect to send routes to openpilot
     - Lots of old/deprecated dependencies on the react-native side of things, hard to get stable builds.
 Should update?
 Dockerize with old build tools?
 Bit of both for future CI?
     - offroad apks seems to use Android dev tools v23 and v27 (but hey, qt5)
-    - [work in progress] mock paired comma device/car in connect app (better android emulator integration when developing)
+    - Hardcoded mocked paired comma device/car in connect app works.
+Gives better android emulator and react native tooling integration when developing.
+Also, hot realoading app changes now works. (still would need proper device mocking for CI).
+    - [work in progress] Add address search fields and make it query valhalla.
     - should use athena?
     - Naming things is hard... navigation? app screens navigation? directions? driving directions?
 - [work in progress]Check/implement Valhalla stuff: